MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Brain_experiments/README.md

 # Two-Stage Unsupervised Anomaly Detection for Brain MRI (IXI / fastMRI)

 This repository contains the cleaned Brain MRI implementation of a two-stage unsupervised anomaly-detection framework.
-The training pipeline learns only from normal/reference T1-weighted brain MRI slices and the inference pipeline detects deviations from the learned normal/reference distribution.
+The training pipeline learns only from healthy T1-weighted brain MRI slices and the inference pipeline detects deviations from the learned healthy distribution.

 The code has been organized around a **CORE vs. AYNU** concept:

 - **CORE** = code that directly contributes to the AUROC-producing pipeline.
-- **AYNU** = “Available Yet Not Used” auxiliary code retained for reproducibility, debugging, training diagnostics, visualizations, bounding-box analysis, and alternative scores, but not on the primary AUROC path.
+- **AYNU** = “Available Yet Not AUROC-interesting” auxiliary code retained for reproducibility, debugging, training diagnostics, visualizations, bounding-box analysis, and alternative scores, but not for the primary AUROC calcualtions.

 The primary AUROC path is: